fpgaprince/rtd/docs/source/storage.rst

 ****************************************

 We will introduce storage first, because a clock is not necessary in order for you to store information/data.

+Input, Control and Output.

+The storage element is made from the basic logic gates.
+They DO depend on past values though, and so can be thought of as sequential.

 Two basic type, latch and flip flop.